-- ReneSola Zhejiang, our principal operating company engaged in wafer production in China; - ReneSola America, which was incorporated in the State of Delaware, the United States in November 2006 to facilitate our procurement of silicon raw materials in North America.
-Since 2010, there have been no operational activities at this subsidiary. - ReneSola Singapore Pte.
-Ltd., which was incorporated in Singapore in March 2007 as an offshore vehicle to procure polysilicon in international markets; - Sichuan ReneSola, which was incorporated in China in August 2007 to engage in the production of raw materials; - ReneSola Jiangsu, which we acquired in May 2009 to engage in the production of solar cells and modules; - Zhejiang ReneSola PV Materials, which was incorporated in China in April 2010 to engage in the production and sale of crucibles, steel wires and silicon carbon powder; and - ReneSola Deutschland GmbH, which was incorporated in Germany in September, 2011, to engage in the sales of module, cell and wafer, as well as the operation of solar power projects.
+- ReneSola Zhejiang, our principal operating company engaged in wafer manufacturing in China; - ReneSola America, which was incorporated in the State of Delaware, the United States in November 2006 to facilitate our procurement of silicon raw materials in North America. - ReneSola Singapore Pte.
+Ltd., which was incorporated in Singapore in March 2007 as an offshore vehicle to procure polysilicon in international markets; - Sichuan ReneSola, which was incorporated in China in August 2007 to engage in the production of raw materials; - ReneSola Jiangsu, which we acquired in May 2009 to engage in the production of solar cells and modules; - Zhejiang ReneSola System Integration Ltd., which was incorporated in China in April 2010 to engage in the production and sale of crucibles, steel wires and silicon carbon powder; and - ReneSola Deutschland GmbH, which was incorporated in Germany in September, 2011, to engage in the sales of module, cell and wafer, as well as the operation of solar power projects.

 In addition to the key subsidiaries above, we also have other subsidiaries incorporated in different jurisdictions.
-The following diagram illustrates our current corporate structure as of the date of this annual report:
+The following diagram illustrates our current corporate structure, including our principal subsidiaries, as of the date of this annual report: